Hiking the Eagle Creek Trail

 Parking

 The trailhead parking lot off Exit 41 holds about 50 cars.
-On summer weekends, it fills before 8 a.m. and overflow parking lines the access road for half a mile.
+On summer weekends, it fills before 8 a.m.
 There is no shuttle service to Eagle Creek (unlike Multnomah Falls).
-Plan to arrive early or accept a long walk from your car.
+The Forest Service is currently asking hikers to use designated spaces only so emergency vehicles can get through the access road, and illegally parked cars are being towed, so plan to arrive early or have a backup hike in mind.
 Vehicle break-ins have been a recurring problem at this trailhead.
 Take valuables with you.

 From Portland, the trailhead is about 41 miles east on I-84, roughly a 44-minute drive in light traffic.
 Take Exit 41 (Eagle Creek Recreation Area), turn right at the bottom of the off-ramp, and follow the access road to the trailhead lot.